-Northeastern’s Biotechnology Programs are comprised of the Master of Science (MS) in Biotechnology and seven graduate stackable certificates*.
-The MS in Biotechnology is a Professional Science Master’s (PSM) program, an innovative, non-thesis graduate degree program.
+Northeastern’s Biotechnology Programs comprises the Master of Science in Biotechnology and seven graduate stackable certificates*.
+The MS in Biotechnology is a Professional Science Master’s program, an innovative, nonthesis graduate degree program.
 It combines advanced interdisciplinary training in biotechnology, biology, chemistry, and pharmaceutical sciences with the development of high-value business skills critical to success in today’s dynamic workplace.

 Who Should Apply

 The MS in Biotechnology is well-suited for students right out of college or students who are looking to advance their career and have been working for several years.
-Students pursue the MS degree for multiple reasons including personal satisfaction, career advancement, moving to a managerial role, enhance their salary and to change specificities in the field.
+Students pursue the MS degree for multiple reasons including personal satisfaction, career advancement, moving to a managerial role, enhancing their salary, and to change specificities in the field.

 The program is designed for students of diverse academic backgrounds to be successful.
-A typical student has a strong Chemistry, Biochemistry, or Biology background; however, other engineers, sciences, and humanity majors can be successful.
-Upon graduation students are team leaders or lead researchers; we typically have a 95% placement rate within 6 months of graduation.
+A typical student has a strong chemistry, biochemistry, or biology background; however, other engineers, sciences, and humanity majors can be successful.
+Upon graduation, students are team leaders or lead researchers; we typically have a 95% placement rate within six months of graduation.

 Employment in the Biotech Industry